Der-Hensel/EasyPCA/README.md

 By setting alpha the non-signifikant features are kicked out of the table.
 After that you can export the table as a .csv file.

 ## Preprocessing to have a first evaluation
-To start the preprocessing app you click on the "Run preprocessing" button in the GUI.
+To start the preprocessing app you double click the preprocessing batch file.
 After the server connection is established you can drag and drop your exported csv file or if you want to skip the ANOVA your Excel file in the first box on the top of the website.
 A metafile is also needed for this app in this metafile factors and metadata is listed as the following suggests

 ![image](https://user-images.githubusercontent.com/109506200/208409682-8eecef88-beec-464f-984f-1310eff108fe.png)

 IMPORTANT: The first columns has to be the Output ID....but with another name (like Sample_ID)

 With the Metafile it is possible to color the datapoints according to the  chosen column in order to make a first assumption which of the factors does have an impact on the results.
-It is comparable to tha MatLab Toolbox
+It is comparable to the MatLab Toolbox

 ### Scaling
 Build into the App is the Autoscaler (or StandardScaler in Python syntax), the RobustScaler, and the MinMaxScaler.
 By clicking the buttons the scaled data gets plotted and it is possible to export the new scaled data as .csv file.